faceyspacey/respond-framework-docs-old/docs/respond-component-patterns.md

 })
 ```

-Going back to our 4 pillars, the key element is the `visible` prop:
+The key element is the `visible` prop.
+Let's check out how our 4 pillars panned out:

-1. the outter `SmartRespondModal` can get the value of this prop from anywhere, perhaps from fetching some data
+1. the outter `SmartRespondModal` can get the value of the `visible` prop from anywhere, perhaps from fetching some data
-2. it's a simple value
+2. `onClose` and `onSubmit` are actions from the store, which are not required to perform double duty of also changing *visibility*; rather that's handled internally by the dumb *local component*
-3. it becomes part of local state, whereas the parent received the data from the store
+3. `visible` becomes part of local state via `show`, whereas the parent received the data from the store
 4. there's *"reliable"* transfer of control from external props to local state using `useEffect` and `useState`

-There is one improvement we can make though--if `props.visible` changes, *it will run one more time than necessary*:
+There is one improvement we can make though.
+If `props.visible` changes, ***it will run one more time than necessary:***

 - 1st: when `props.visible` changes
 - 2nd: when `useEffect` calls `setVisible` after the previous render